samsheffield/Senior_Studio/docs/week7.md

 ## Development

 Follow your schedules, delegate tasks, and get some work done.
 Next week will be a work session and check-in.

+## Jacob Clayman Talk this Thursday at 5pm (D200)
+Jake Clayman will be speaking about the professional path as an independent game developer and Game Producer at Kongregate.

+Aftwerwards, he will be available for one-on-one meetings with Game Design students until 8pm.
+There are still a few spaces left, so please contact Melanie if you are interested in setting up a meeting.